 Generally, black eyed peas and collard greens are eaten together in almost a stew-like manner.
 But of course, there are a couple other ways you can serve your peas.

-Make some Jiffy cornbread or sweet potato cornbread!
+Make some Jiffy cornbread, a classic skillet cornbread or sweet potato cornbread!
 There’s nothing like dipping warm, buttered cornbread into a bowl of southern peas.
 It’s the perfect way to soak up those flavorful juices and enjoy!

 Prefer rice and beans?
 Whip up some white rice and spoon your peas directly over it.
 The rice will soak up your broth for maximum flavor in every bite.